AdobeDocs/advertising.en/help/dsp/optimization/optimization-how-dsp-optimizes-campaigns.md

 >
 >The available pre-bids filters vary by ad type.
 For example, for a standard display placement, you can filter by click-through rate and viewability but not by completion rate.

-See [Placement-level Pre-Bid Filters and How to Use Them](optimization-pre-bid-filters.md) to determine which pre-bid filter will help you achieve your KPI(s).
+See [Placement-level Pre-Bid Filters and How to Use Them](optimization-pre-bid-filters.md) to determine which pre-bid filter can help you achieve your KPI(s).

 >[!MORELIKETHIS]
 >